Rsekaii/rsekaii.github.io/index.md

 ## Professional History

 Professionally, I’ve worked across engineering, planning, and strategic roles within the gas sector, where I’ve been responsible for integrating technical expertise with long-term energy outlooks.
 My work spans everything from optimizing infrastructure and production systems to contributing to national energy strategies and forecasting models.
-In these roles, I’ve often found myself at the intersection of operations, data, and strategy — acting as a bridge between day-to-day technical work and long-term planning.
-I’ve worked on translating complex technical details into clear, actionable insights that support investment decisions, guide strategic planning, and align with broader policy goals.
+In these roles, I’ve often found myself at the intersection of operations, data, and strategy.
+I’ve worked on translating complex technical details into clear, actionable insights that support investment decisions and guide strategic planning.